Multiple zeta value cycles in low weight: Bar construction settings

 However this simplicial presentation usually masks the need of working with the shifted complex. \end{rem} We associate to any bar element $[a_1| \ldots | a_n]$ the function $\eta(i)$ giving its ``partial'' degree

 The original differential $d_A$ induces a differential $D_1$ on $B(A)$ given by

-where the initial minus from comes from the fact the differential on the shifted complex $A[1]$ is $-d_A$.
+where the initial minus sign comes from the fact that the differential on the shifted complex $A[1]$ is $-d_A$.
 Moreover, the multiplication on $A$ induces another differential $D_2$ on $B(A)$ given by

 where the signs are coming from Koszul commutation rules (due to the shifting).
-One checks that the two differentials anticommutes providing $B(A)$ with a total differential. \begin{defn} The total differential on $B(A)$ is defined by
+One checks that the two differentials anticommute providing $B(A)$ with a total differential. \begin{defn} The total differential on $B(A)$ is defined by

 \end{defn} The last structure arising with the bar construction is the graded shuffle product

 where $sh(n,m)$ denotes the permutation of $\{1, \ldots , n+m\}$ such that if $1\leqs i<j \leqs n$ or $n+1\leqs i<j \leqs n+m$ then $\sigma(i)<\sigma(j)$.
 The sign is the graded signature of the permutation (for the degree in $A^+[1]$) given by